shadabsk/Carousel-with-slider-animation-from-scratch-Using-CSS3-and-jQuery/Readme.md

 # Project Title

-Building Carousel like slide animation from scratch using CSS3 and jQuery
+Building Carousel like slider animation from scratch using CSS3 and jQuery

 ## Getting Started